 - …on a USB drive or any other type of data storage medium in a safe place.

-- …on a paper wallet (an obsolete storage method that works by having a single private key and Bitcoin address on paper – the paper must be securely stored offline).
+- …on a paper wallet (a storage method that works by having a single private key and Bitcoin address on paper – the paper must be securely stored offline).

 - …by using an offline Bitcoin hardware/cold wallet such as Trezor.

-- Anyone who can see it can steal it just as easily.
+- Anyone who can see it can access your digital assets.

 - Paper itself can rot, tear, burn, or can be susceptible to smoke damage.